dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/events.md

 - Name your property: `FirstName`.
 - Create an event for the property using the pattern `PropertyNameChanged`: `FirstNameChanged`.
-- Create a private or protected ( in Visual Basic) method using the pattern `OnPropertyNameChanged`: `OnFirstNameChanged`.
+- Create a private or protected method using the pattern `OnPropertyNameChanged`: `OnFirstNameChanged`.

 If the `FirstName` property set modifies the backing value, the `OnFirstNameChanged` method is called.
 The `OnFirstNameChanged` method raises the `FirstNameChanged` event.